 - ANTH 308 - Anthropology, Women, and Gender in Development

-The following courses can be counted toward elective credit for the certificate if course assignments are focused on issues related to HIV and STIs.
-Approval from the instructor and the Program advisor, Dr. Kim, must be given for this focus before credit can be granted for these courses toward the certificate:
+The following courses can be counted toward elective credit for the Certificate if assignments are focused on issues related to HIV and STIs.
+Approval from the Program advisor, Dr. Kim, must be given before credit can be granted for these courses:

 - GH 533 – Survey Research Methods

 - GH 541 – Fundamentals of Implementation Science in Global Health